Screener Info 2027

 Why did you give this film/screenplay the rating you did?

-If you're recommending the film, what filmmaker Q&A question(s) come to mind?
+If you're recommending the film, what would you want to ask the filmmaker during the Q&A?

 5-STAR RATING SYSTEM